nuagenetworks/visualization-framework/docs/README.md

 ##### SimpleTextGraph
 This graph allows you to display a simple text information.
 Text ba

+- **targetedColumn** name of the attribute to use to display the value.
+If not specified, this graph will display the length of the result
 - **titlePosition** position title on `top` or at the `bottom` of the graph
 - **textAlign** align text on `left`, `center` or `right`.
 Default is `center`
 - **fontSize** font size